gravitational/teleport/docs/4.2/ssh_azuread.md

 based access control (RBAC) it allows SSH administrators to define policies
 like:

-* Only members of "DBA" Google group can SSH into machines running PostgreSQL.
+* Only members of "DBA" Azure AD group can SSH into machines running PostgreSQL.
 * Developers must never SSH into production servers.
 * ... and many others.